mattb20/CV/README.md

 ## Skills

 #### Communication
-My university education and first teaching rolehave allowed me to become fully confident and comfortable communicating about Mathematics to a wide range of students in a classroom environment.
+My university education and first teaching role have allowed me to become fully confident and comfortable communicating about Mathematics to a wide range of students in a classroom environment.
 I have been required to plan and deliver extremely high-quality Mathematics lessons at three different Secondary schools in Inner London, one of them oustanding.
 I have also communicated with parents about a wide range of issues involving their childs progress at school.
 During my PGCE I also completed two academic research papers.
 A study into how secondary school students developed an understanding of equations and one assessing and investing the recently introduced Progress 8 measure of schools attainment.

 From my experience in teaching, I particularly loved communicating abstract and complex mathematical ideas to my students in a way that allowed them to feel confident in applying these ideas, regardless of their current attainment level.
 I have now added to my communication skills at Makers by working in a team on projects and regularly pair programming.

 #### Problem solving
 Solving countless mathematical problems over my A level and degree qualifications have taught me to formulate a problem in precise terms, identifying key issues.
-In addition I have learnt to large problems down by looking at special cases or sub-problems, for example if you are working on a large proof, you need to split it down into small steps.
+In addition I have learnt to break large problems down by looking at special cases or sub-problems, for example if you are working on a large proof, you need to split it down into small steps.
 After solving the problem in question I also have lots of experience in presenting the solutions clearly and logically,making any assumptions I have made explicit.

 #### Innovative and forward thinking